rmsk2/Hello_Foenix256_Jr/README.md

 connect the two pins
 - If you ordered the ZIF sockets you have to plug them into the SID sockets in such a way that the levers when they are turned over point to that side of the board where the DVI, IEC and SD sockets are.
-When seating the socket the lever has to be vertical.
+When seating the sockets their lever has to be vertical.

 ### Using an SD-Card